-- Turn on or restart the computer. - Press either esc or F10 while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If you do not press esc or F10 at the appropriate time, you must restart the computer and again press esc or F10 when the monitor light turns green to access the utility. - If you pressed esc, press F10 to enter Computer Setup. - 4.
-Navigate to Power > Hardware Power Management. - 5.
-Set S5 Maximum Power Savings as follows: - Disable WOL = Enabled - Enable WOL = Disabled - 6.
-Press F10 to accept any changes. - 7.
-Select File > Save Changes and Exit.
+- 1. Turn on or restart the computer. - Press either esc or F10 while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If you do not press esc or F10 at the appropriate time, you must restart the computer and again press esc or F10 when the monitor light turns green to access the utility. - 3.
+If you pressed esc, press F10 to enter Computer Setup. - Navigate to Advanced > Device Options. - Set S5 Wake on LAN to either enabled or disabled. - 6.
+Press F10 to accept any changes. - Select File > Save Changes and Exit. - IMPORTANT: The S5 Maximum Power Savings setting can affect wake-on LAN.
+If you enable this setting, wake-on LAN is disabled.
+This setting is found in Computer Setup at Power > Hardware Management.